sugartitan/studijos_objektinis_2/README.md

 This is a Console Program without UI.

-The messeges inside are straightforward.
+The messages inside are straightforward.

 If you get message `Choice does not exist.` please check for available inputs in the console above.